nayaaguilar/nayaaguilar/README.md

 ## Hello everyone! <img src="https://media.giphy.com/media/gDipFXZvaUTbn3HfuC/giphy.gif" width="40">

-My name is Nayara, I'm a software development student currently working as a Backend Engineer Jr at Zé Delivery by AB INBEV.
+My journey as a backend software engineer is quite diverse.
+Before discovering my love for technology, my very first job was as an English teacher.
+If there's something I love doing, it's definitely teaching someone things that I learn along the way.
+There, I was able to develop and improve my communication and interpersonal skills.
+Then, I pursued a law degree and served as a law assistant in court for about seven years.
+This experience sharpened my analytical thinking, attention to detail, and ability to handle complex situations.
+However, I always had a passion for technology.
+To follow my dream, I decided to switch careers and enter the tech world.
+Currently, I am a Backend Software Engineer at ABInBev.
+Here, I work on various projects aimed at enhancing our seller ecosystem.
+My contributions have included developing solutions for plan management, seller account management, and reimbursement handling.

+Feel free to reach out for discussions on technology, law, or anything in between ✨

 ### Technology Skills 🤓
-Python, AWS, SQL, Git, Github, PostgreeSQL, GraphQL, Docker, DataDog, MetaBase.
+Python ⋆ Git ⋆ GraphQL ⋆ Docker ⋆ PostgreSQL ⋆ AWS ⋆ DataDog ⋆ Metabase ⋆ HTML ⋆ CSS

 ### Hobbies and interests ✨
-I really love drawing (🎨), volleyball (🏐), videogames (🎮) and talk about Tech (👩🏽‍💻).
+I really love drawing (🎨), volleyball (🏐), videogames (🎮) and talk about Tech (👩🏽‍💻)

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>